Loan vs Payment Plan

 Student loans

 A student loan can be a good option for people who need to make smaller monthly payments, rather than in larger payments or all upfront.
 While federal student loans may not be an option for your program, Climb is able to partner with schools to provide several different loan types.
 Depending on what you choose, we can offer loans with full deferral, interest-only deferral, or immediate full repayment.
-Additionally, we also offer 0% interest financing as well as standard interest-bearing loans!
+Additionally, we also offer 0% APR financing as well as standard interest-bearing loans!

 There are some things your students will want to keep in mind before taking out a loan, though.
 While our 0% interest financing doesn’t, our Climb Loans come with an interest rate — meaning they’ll ultimately pay more than the total tuition.
 And for both types of loans, their credit will also be pulled for private loans, so their credit score may be impacted.
 However, Climb only does a hard pull after the loan is funded, so they’ll have the opportunity to apply with multiple co-borrowers to view their offers and compare rates!*